-• Provide URL for GIS data download, webpage/FTP site dedicated specifically to GIS data download, or OpenData page.
-If the county does not have a GIS download page, write "NONE" Single Landing Page/Portal for All Land Records Data URL http://www.adamscountylandrecords.com DELETE THIS FROM THE FINAL DOCUMENT e Landing Page/Portal for All Land Records Data If your county has one single URL that provides access to all land records functions, provide the URL in the Single Landing Page table.
-This page would link to all four of the areas in the "Public Access and Website Information" table above, and possibly other areas-like zoning, PLSS tie sheets, etc. If the county does not have a single landing page/portal, delete this table entirely.
+Single Landing Page/Portal for All Land Records Data

+- If your county has one single URL that provides access to all land records functions, provide the URL in the Single Landing Page table.
+This page would link to all four of the areas in the "Public Access and Website Information" table above, and possibly other areas-like zoning, PLSS tie sheets, etc. - If county does not have a single landing page/portal, delete the table entirely.